 A toddler with social anxiety will also display physical symptoms along with the signs.
 A few physical symptoms of social anxiety are stomach ache, nausea, sweating, and trembling.

 A pediatrician or pediatric psychiatrist will diagnose social anxiety based on the toddler’s signs and symptoms noted by the parents.
 Some amount of social anxiety is normal in toddlers.
-A healthcare provider will examine the following factors to diagnose social anxiety disorder (8).
+A child psychologist will examine the following factors to diagnose social anxiety disorder (8).

 - The toddler displays extreme anxiety during social situations and constantly fears being ridiculed by those around them.